Sex Therapy & Relationship Coaching

 Bring Clarity and Insight to You, Your Relationship and Your Life

-But it's also difficult to find that help - even well-meaning professionals are frequently lacking knowledge and skills to effectively help people in this area of life.
+It is also difficult to find that help - even well-meaning professionals are frequently lacking knowledge and skills to effectively help people in this area of life.
 Fortunately here at the LoveLife Clinic we are sex and relationship geeks!
 Our Principal, Jacqueline Hellyer, and her associate, Alain Moulay, have studied and trained to the highest level to be able to support you to truly gain clarity around your sexuality and your relationships, individually and as a couple.

 Jacqueline is one of only a handful of certified Psychosexual Therapists in Australia, as registered with the Society of Australian Sexologists (SAS).
 She has been called a ‘Relationship Whisperer’, 'a Shining Light in the Darkness' even a ‘Miracle Worker’.